People

 If you suspect that your child, at any age, may need an evaluation to determine eligibility for special education services, you may request an evaluation, at no cost, at your child’s school.
 Please contact the Team Chairperson at your child’s school for information about referring your child for an evaluation.
 Contact information for each school is listed below:

-HP Clough Elementary/Memorial Elementary - Amy Curry
+HP Clough Elementary - Amy Curry

 Miscoe Hill Middle School - Lauren Pokornicki